 OCO welcomes and appreciates information from families of incarcerated individuals regarding issues impacting the health, safety, welfare, and rights of incarcerated individuals.
 Complaints can be initiated by family members or concerned citizens.
-Please do not use OCO's hotline, as that needs to be prioritized for incarcerated individuals, and instead use our complaint form on our website or email Carolina Landa, OCO's Early Resolution Manager, at email@example.com.
+Please do not use OCO's hotline, as that needs to be prioritized for incarcerated individuals, and instead use our complaint form on our website.
+If you need assistance, email Carolina Landa, OCO's Early Resolution Manager, at firstname.lastname@example.org.
 Thank you!

 Please be aware that, per RCW 43.06C.040, the incarcerated person MUST file a grievance or appeal, as applicable prior to OCO opening a case, unless there is some reason that they cannot (such as a mental or physical disability).
 Please let us know if such a reason exists.

 Second, while we appreciate the communication from family members alerting us to concerns of the incarcerated, it is ultimately the incarcerated person who has discretion over whether OCO opens a complaint on his/her/their behalf.
 Thus, absent an emergency, OCO's first action will generally be to contact the incarcerated individual and ask if they would like our assistance.
 If the incarcerated person declines or does not respond, and absent a reason (such as a mental or physical disability) that would impact their self-agency, OCO will not pursue the matter.

 If your complaint is an emergency (requiring immediate action), you need to contact the facility directly.
 OCO is not an immediate responder.
 This DOC website contains facility contact information, including the names and email addresses of the Superintendent of each facility.